DeaconSham/Airline-Booking-Software/README.md

 ## Airline-Booking-Software
 This is a summative project for ICS4U, demonstrating an airline booking software.
+Note that the maximum number of flights and seats per flight can be interchangeable in the 'Constants.h' file.

 ## User Guide